AA8020/Software-Testing-Portfolio/01-Foundation_Testing/README.md

 ---

 ## 💡 Why I Included This
-A strong foundation in software testing is key to delivering reliable, high-quality products.
+A strong foundation in software testing is essential for delivering reliable, high-quality products.
+This folder is structured to demonstrate my understanding of:
-By structuring my work in this way, I’m demonstrating my ability to:

-- Apply **ISTQB® Foundation Level** concepts in practical, real-world scenarios
+- Applying ISTQB® Foundation Level concepts in real-world scenarios
-- Create **clear, professional test documentation** that supports team collaboration
+- Creating clear, professional test documentation for team collaboration
-- Design **effective test cases** using industry-recognized techniques
+- Designing effective test cases using industry-recognized techniques
-- Identify, report, and track defects with a focus on severity, priority, and impact
+- Identifying, reporting, and tracking defects with attention to severity, priority, and impact
-- Prioritize testing through **risk-based analysis** to maximize value and coverage
+- Prioritizing testing through risk-based analysis to maximize value and coverage
-- Communicate findings clearly to both technical and non-technical stakeholders
+- Communicating findings clearly to both technical and non-technical stakeholders